Skip to content

 • Debris removal

-For a home in good condition, typical baseline turnover costs are:
+For properties in good condition, typical baseline turnover costs are:

-These numbers do not include major repairs or upgrades.
+These figures exclude major repairs or property upgrades.

 • Length of tenancy